 Should you cycle on and off GLP-1?

-Some people cycle GLP-1 successfully.
-Off for several months, back on if weight or glucose drift past a personal threshold, then off again.
-The published research on cycling is thin because trials were designed around continuous dosing, but two patterns show up in real-world practice.
-A maintenance dose, often the second-lowest dose, holds weight stable with fewer side effects than the full weight loss dose.
-Cycling back on after a period off works pharmacologically, though appetite suppression is sometimes weaker the second time.
-Whether cycling is right for you depends on your weight goal, comorbidities, side effects, insurance, and how you respond at lower doses.
-The decision belongs with your prescriber.
-Bring data, weight, protein, and habit trends to the conversation.
+Some people cycle a GLP-1 successfully, off for several months, back on if weight or glucose drift past a personal threshold, then off again.
+Published research on cycling is thin because trials were designed around continuous dosing, but two patterns appear in real-world practice.
+A lower maintenance dose can hold weight more stable with fewer side effects than a full weight-loss dose.
+Restarting after a break works pharmacologically, though appetite suppression is sometimes weaker the second time.
+Whether cycling fits you depends on your goals, health, side effects, access, and how you respond at lower doses, and the decision belongs with your prescriber.
+Bring data, weight, protein, and habit trends, to the conversation.
+This is not medical advice.

 Related questions